Lord of the Apes

 …when Otto Soglow published his first Little King strip in the June 7, 1930 issue, it caught the eye of Harold Ross (New Yorker founding editor), who asked Soglow to produce more.
 After building up an inventory over nearly 10 months, Ross finally published a second Little King strip, which you see below.
 The strip would become a hit, and would launch Soglow into cartoon stardom…

-William Dwyer offered a dim view of a man’s stages of life in the first of two cartoons he contributed to the New Yorker
+William Dwyer offered a dim view of a man’s stages of life in the first of two cartoons he contributed to The New Yorker

 James Thurber shared tears with some sad sacks…